 The project developed and implemented participatory models for protecting and sustainably managing selected protected areas in coastal zones with the aim of preserving biodiversity and the livelihoods of the local population.
 Training measures improved the knowledge base and capacities of the Indian partners in co-management and expanded the opportunities for Indian business and local interest groups to participate.
-Existing knowledge on sustainable coastal zone management was intensified through international experience, and proven instruments that are adapted to India’s current situation have been developed in conjunction with the local population.
+Existing knowledge on sustainable coastal zone management was intensified through international experience, and proven instruments that are adapted to India’s current situation were developed in conjunction with the local population.
 Public, private and local actors partnered up to implement the management models developed.
 Media and communications work raised the awareness of the population on the value of biodiversity and methods for its preservation and sustainable use.

 State of implementation/results